 Two approaches to deal with station failures were considered here.
 The first is to incorporate the possibility of such failure into the MGA.
-For each considered network of n stations, each station in turn is ignored, and the cost function of the resulting n-1 station networks is computed using equation 1.
-The cost function of the full network is then taken as the highest cost of the n networks of n-1 stations (the worst case scenario).
+For each considered network of n stations, each station in turn is ignored and the cost function of the resulting n-1 station networks is computed using Eq.
+1. The cost function of the full network is then taken as the highest cost of the n networks of n-1 stations (the worst case scenario).
 The MGA then attempts to minimize this value.

 The problem with the aforementioned approach is the significant increase of computational time.
 Considering a 10-station network, incorporating the possibility of a single station failure increases the run time of the optimization algorithm 10 times.
-Should the possibility of 2 stations failing be considered, the run time would increase 45 times.
+Should the possibility of two stations failing be considered, the run time would increase 45 times.
 We thus present a second approach, where the MGA is run as described earlier, assuming all stations being operational.
 As mentioned previously, the output is a large number of possible networks.
 For these, or a number of the best of these, the effect of any single station failing can be evaluated by calculating the cost function for all n-1 station networks, and, as before, taking the worst case scenario.
 Networks can then be sorted according to this worst case cost function.
-The result is a network which is efficient as a whole, and remains efficient when any single station fails.
+The result is a network which is efficient as a whole and remains efficient when any single station fails.
 While this approach might not be as strictly mathematically correct as the first one, it has an advantage of significantly lower computational times.
-Tests were performed to compare the quality of the 2 approaches, and differences in the results were small.
+Tests were performed to compare the quality of the two approaches and differences in the results were small.
 We therefore proceed with the second, less computation intensive, approach.

-4. Results and Discussion
+4 Results and discussion

 An important question in designing a network is how many stations are necessary.
 To establish this, we look at the lowest cost function found by 20 independent MGA runs for networks between 5 and 12 stations, using both sigmoid functions discussed earlier.
 The results are shown in Fig. 4.
-It should be pointed out that while here, and throughout this study, lower values are obtained for cost function using the asymmetric sigmoid, this does not imply the networks computed using it are superior.
-This is merely the effect of lesser costs associated with not providing a 10 second warning.
-Fig. 4 shows that with few (5 or 6) stations, adding one station can make a significant improvement to the cost function.
-While the cost function always decreases with an increasing number of stations, this decrease becomes gradual once more than 7 stations exist in a network.
+It should be pointed out that while here, and throughout this study, lower values are obtained for cost function using the asymmetric sigmoid, this does not imply the networks computed Fig. 4 Lowest cost values obtained for different numbers of stations used.
+Two curves correspond to the sigmoids in Fig. 2 using it are superior.
+This is merely the effect of lesser costs associated with not providing a 10-s warning.
+Figure 4 shows that with few (five or six) stations, adding one station can make a significant improvement to the cost function.
+While the cost function always decreases with an increasing number of stations, this decrease becomes gradual once more than seven stations exist in a network.
 Given the risk of station failure is being considered, we thus propose that 10 stations are necessary for an efficient network.